jangroth/aws-certification-notes/solutions-architect-professional.md

 * Redshift supports CloudHSM for database encryption and key management
 * Good option to use with SSE-C encryption
 * Can be deployed into a cluster for HA
+* Can perform SSL offloading, to free up compute on the server
+  * Also, this keeps the private key on CloudHSM
 * On AWS: <a href="https://aws.amazon.com/cloudhsm/" target="_blank">Service</a> - <a href="https://aws.amazon.com/cloudhsm/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/cloudhsm/latest/userguide/introduction.html" target="_blank">User Guide</a>

 <a name="4_8_2"></a>